NATO Strengthens Baltic Security in Response to Sabotage and Cyber Attacks

 NATO, Baltic Security, Undersea cables and pipelines

-NATO has committed to increasing its military presence and technological capabilities in the Baltic region in response to a series of attacks targeting critical infrastructure.
-These measures are part of a broader effort to protect undersea cables and pipelines that secure vital energy supplies and internet traffic.
+NATO commits to increasing military presence in the Baltic.
+This decision follows attacks on critical infrastructure.
+The alliance aims to protect undersea cables and pipelines.
+These secure energy supplies and internet traffic.

 Bolstering Defense Against Infrastructure Threats